 I always tell car owners to have some money set aside to cater to repairs whether or not they arise each month.
 That way, you are always prepared whenever your car needs some servicing.

 Cars lose value as we use them, and this reflects on the total cost of ownership.
 Depreciation is estimated to erode 20% to 30% of the car’s value in the first year of ownership.
 Over the next five years, the vehicle may depreciate by 15% to 18% according to used cars’ current prices.

 I went online to find out the resale value for my car.
 This let me compare the current price that my car goes for against my cost of buying.
 Knowing the resale value, I decided to keep the car seeing as I was getting pennies on the dollar at current prices.

 How to Save on Your Biggest Costs

 I would advise car owners to start like I did, with the big-ticket items.
-Car insurance is one of the areas where car owners can save significantly.
-After doing some research online, I found a cover with reasonable monthly premiums.
+Car insurance is one of the areas where car owners can save significantly, especially if you make it your mission to search for the best cheap car insurance policies from the many different providers that are currently on the market.
+When you do it right, there are so many of them that you can consider using.
+But after doing some of my own research online, I found a cover with reasonable monthly premiums.
 It’s amazing how much I save in a year just by choosing a slightly lower-priced insurance cover.

 New income streams are always welcome.
 Leasing my car is one way to make some money that helps me handle car trouble whenever I need to.
 Using public means of transport to move around is another way I make savings.
 I recommend you use public means more often.
 Besides the savings, it’s a worthy break from driving.